dawitel/dating-app-test-project/README.md

 ### Matchmaking Recommendations

-- **Endpoint:** `GET /api/match/recommendations/:user_id`
+- **Endpoint:** `GET /api/v1/match/recommendations/:user_id`
-- **Description:** Provides a list of potential matches for a user based on preferences, mutual interests, and activity status.
+- **Description:** Provides a list of potential matches for a user based on preferences, mutual interests, location proximity, and activity status.
 - **Parameters:**
   - `user_id` (path parameter): The UUID of the current user.
 - **Response:**